Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 Our perspective going forward will be to study the flows through the action of $\pi_1(M)$ on the leaf space.
 For simplicity, we assume first that the weak foliations are transversely orientable, and then state the necessary modifications for the non-orientable case in Section \ref{sec:nonorientable}.
 In the orientable case, the dynamics of the action of $\pi_1(M)$ on $\Lambda^s$ is what Thurston \cite{slithering} calls an {\em extended convergence group action}.
 However, the only dynamical property that we will need is the fact that in such a group, any orientation-preserving homeomorphism with fixed points has exactly two fixed points in $[0,1)$, one attracting and one repelling.
 This can be seen directly from the Anosov dynamics of the flow.

 Another dynamical property that will be of use comes from Barbot \cite[Theorem 2.5]{Bar_caracterisation}.
 Barbot's theorem states that skew-Anosov flows are transitive and the action of the group generated by $\pi_1(M)$ and $\tau$ on $\R$ is {\em minimal}, meaning that all orbits are dense.
 Since $\R/\tau \cong S^1$ and the action of $\pi_1(M)$ descends to this circle, this latter statement is equivalent to the statement that the action of $\pi_1(M)$ on $\R/\tau$ is minimal.
 The reader may find it useful to visualize the action on $\R$ by thinking of it on the circle $\R/\tau$, but for simplicity we will work in $\HomeoZ$.
-The next subsection establishes some general results about such subgroups of $\HomeoZ$.
+The next subsection establishes some general results about such subgroups of $\HomeoZ$, concluding with the proof of Theorem \ref{thm:hyp_action}.